Hey! I’m Veronica, creator of Kapu, a holistic care company for women.

 I'm a wife, mama, clinical Western herbalist and fertility awareness advocate.
 I run my small herbalism practice and business, named Kapu, and am also a faculty clinician and teacher at the Berkeley Herbal Center in Berkeley, California.

 I love making things that don't yet exist, but ought to.
-I started by making pelvic / yoni steam stools in 2017 (since then have retired as there are now many of these on the market), then self-published my Menstrual Calendar Journal in 2018, and also offer organic Herbal Skin Care (currently taking a break form offering skin care as I'm in the thick of being a new mom!).
+I started by making pelvic / yoni steam stools in 2017 (since then have retired my stools), then self-published my Menstrual Calendar Journal in 2018, and also offer organic Herbal Skin Care (snag my skin care goodies while you can-- I only make my products in small batches, run out quickly and make more when time allows!).

-I'm currently enrolled in a 2-year teacher training program to become a certified Fertility Awareness and Sexual Health Educator recognized by AFAP, the Association of Fertility Awareness Professionals.
+I'm currently a student in a 2-year teacher training program to become a certified Fertility Awareness and Sexual Health Educator recognized by AFAP, the Association of Fertility Awareness Professionals.

 Kapu (which means taboo or sacred in Hawaiian - scroll down to learn more) is dedicated to supporting women who want to live in tune with nature and their bodies.